MiloDC/PackUp/README.md

 }
 ```
 ##### Notes on the JSON configuration file:
-- `version` indicates the minimum version of PackUp required for the proper interpretation of the configuration.
+- The `global_files` and `global_edits` collections are processed for all platforms.
 - File paths are relative to the directory containing the JSON configuration file.
-Wildcard notations `*` (zero or more of any characters) and `?` (any single character) are permitted.
+- File paths must _not_ be in regular expression syntax.
+The standard wildcard notations `*` (zero or more of any characters) and `?` (any single character) are permitted.
 - File paths must have at least one forward slash (`/`).
 For files in the same directory as the configuration file, use `./filename`.
-- Files matching paths prepended with `-` will not be archived.
+- Files matching paths prepended with `-` are categorized in the exclusion list of dual `DirMap` values (see **Usage**, above).
 - The syntax for `edits` and `global_edits` values is a collection of entries in the format: `"FILE_PATH" : [ "REGEX_REPLACEMENT", "..." ]`.
 Edits to a file are made on a per-line basis.
 The first character in the `REGEX_REPLACEMENT` defines the delimiter between the regular expression and the string that will serve as a replacement in the event of a match.
 For example, for the  entry `"templates/config.txt" : [ "|^password=.*|password=PASSWORD" ]`, a regular expression match on `^password=.*` will be replaced with `password=PASSWORD` for every line in any file wth a path matching `templates/config.txt`.
-- The `global_files` and `global_edits` collections are processed for all platforms.
 - `target_name` defines the file name of the target archive file.
-This file will be written to the directory conatining the JSON configuration file, with the appropriate extension (`.zip` or `.tar.gz`) applied.
+This file will be written to the directory containing the JSON configuration file, with the appropriate extension (`.zip` or `.tar.gz`) applied.

 ## Dependencies
 PackUp employs the following third-party libraries: